hughobrien/psu-constitution/README.md

 3. Class Representatives Forum shall consist of the Vice President Academic, Student Council Chairperson, Department Representatives, and all Class Representatives.

-4. Class Representatives shall be directly elected by the members of the PSU in their constituency as outlined in Schedule 5: Representatives.
-TODO: Find Schedule 5.
+4. Class Representatives shall be directly elected by the members of the PSU in their constituency as outlined in Schedule X: Representatives.
+TODO: Find this schedule

 5. All Union members shall have participant status at Class Representatives Forum but can be asked to leave at the request of the Chairperson.
 Class Representatives Forum may grant Participant or Observer status on any other person as deemed appropriate.